Three Days In Kyoto

 Three Days in Kyoto isn't complete without an evening walk around the stunning Gion district

-Where to stay for three days in Kyoto?
+Where to stay on a three day itinerary in Kyoto?

 Traditional Japanese hotels called Ryokans are a great option for those wanting the real Japan experience.
 These hotels involve a tatami mat floor, a futon to sleep on and often have their own bath houses or onsen for guest use.
 Ryokan Motonago is a great choice in the heart of Gion, as is the Gion Yoshiima Ryokan which is family run.